Satish Nagarajaiah

-Satish Nagarajaiah is an Indian-American academic professor, who teaches and conducts research in the departments of civil engineering and of mechanical engineering at Rice University.
-He was elected in 2019 to the United States National Academy of Inventors.
-He got elected in 2021 as Distinguished Member of American Society of Civil Engineers for achieving eminence in structural engineering, in 2017 as fellow of the American Society of Civil Engineers, and in 2012 as fellow of ASCE's Structural Engineering Institute.
-He has been honored with the 2020 Nathan N. Newmark Medal, 2017 Reese Research Prize, 2015 Leon S. Moisseiff Award from the ASCE.
-He is considered an authority in seismic isolation and adaptive stiffness structural systems and is known for his contributions to structural engineering.
+Satish Nagarajaiah is an Indian-American professor in the departments of civil and environmental engineering and of mechanical engineering at Rice University, where he holds a courtesy appointment in the department of Materials Science and Nano-Engineering.
+His fields of study are structural engineering, and engineering mechanics, specifically focused on structural dynamics, seismic base isolation, vibration isolation, adaptive negative stiffness structures, sensing, structural health monitoring, and system identification with machine learning.

-Early life and education
+Education

-He received a bachelor's degree in structural engineering from Bangalore University in 1980 and completed his Master's in Civil Engineering from the Indian Institute of Science, Bangalore, in 1982.
+Nagarajaiah received a bachelor's degree in structural engineering from Bangalore University in 1980 and completed his Master's in Civil Engineering from the Indian Institute of Science, Bangalore, in 1982.
 After completing his education in India, he worked as the lead structural engineer with Tata Consulting Engineers till 1986.
 He earned his Ph.D.
 (1987-1990) from The State University of New York at Buffalo, where he worked as a postdoctoral researcher till 1993, and then as an assistant professor at the University of Missouri in Columbia from the year 1993 to 1998.
-In 1999, he joined the Rice University faculty.
+In 1999, he joined Rice University as an Associate Professor, and became a full professor in 2006.